 Turner warns that ‘silent expectation is the death of any relationship.’

-The good news is that the two of you get to create your new normal.
+The good news is that the two of you get to create your shared space.
 So if you can’t stand throwing away food or are committed to a no-shoes-policy, make your preference clear before calling the movers.

 Moving in together can be a big decision, even when it feels perfectly right.
 Dinner plans are now together by default, and that’s no small adjustment, even for the most codependent among us.

 As long as you’re as committed to clear communication as you are to each other, you can relax.
 Even if there’s a villainous sea witch trying to break you up, you both have voices and the tools to identify how to make each other feel at home.

 Now, figure out how to cram in both of your furniture into your new small living room, and split your limited closet space – and while you’re at it apply for Lemonade contents insurance, to cover your stuff and more in your new happy home.